Raudonkepuris/anime-wallpaper-changer/README.md

 ## Installation :

+##### The only non-standart library is beautifulsoup4, install.sh will automatically install it for you with pip

 ### Linux

 (Currently only tested on Manjaro GNOME but should work on any other distro with GNOME desktop enviroment)